+- Loving, nurturing relationships.
 Children do best when they feel loved, understood, wanted, and accepted.
 Through these relationships, children learn that their needs will be met, which gives them the confidence to explore their world and their feelings.

+- Positive role models who maintain positive outlooks.
 When parents share how they cope and then move on when they encounter their own disappointments, children will learn and follow their examples.
 This will help the young people to see not only that sadness and disappointment are very normal human experiences, but also that there are ways to manage them and thereby minimize their negative impact.

+- Help with the development of self-control and self-regulation skills.
 Parents should demonstrate how to breathe deeply to help calm down.
 This helps children understand that that there are healthy ways to deal with powerful feelings, as does talking with children about what works best for them.
 For example, drawing, running, listening to music, and writing in a journal are all positive strategies that can help children work through challenging situations.

+- The benefit of talking about feelings and listening to your child.
 You can help your children identify and express their feelings (happy, sad, angry, scared, etc.) while pointing out that other people have these feelings too.
 Children will see that they are not alone — that they are not facing insurmountable challenges.

+At The Learning Experience, our teachers and staff create a caring and nurturing environment where children feel secure, loved, and accepted.
+Teachers model empathy so that children know that their emotions are acknowledged and understood.
+Empathy is the foundation for developing caring relationships with other people, a development which in turn strengthens a child’s resilience.
 We provide a safe space where children can ask for and receive help when they need it.
 Teachers and staff serve as encouraging role models to help children find positive ways of coping with disappointments and challenges.
 Children are also given plenty of time and space for exercise and play.
 Physical movements help children expend energy and deal better with stress.
 A healthy body promotes both a healthy mind and the optimal condition for building self-control and self-regulation skills.
 Positive daily interactions with caregivers and family members teach children how to establish caring relationships with other important people in their lives.
 This makes it easier for children to reach out to others when they need help and guidance in tough situations.
 Children will feel comforted to know that they’re not alone with their difficult feelings.
 Their resilience will allow them not only to cope with tough situations, but also to thrive thereafter.
 Related Post: New Year’s Resolutions Made Fun with the FamilyBack to Blog